Feature Guide

 Cons

-• Formulas break easily when rows are inserted or deleted
+• Formulas break when rows are inserted in the middle

 Our Take